Best POTS and Dysautonomia Blogs

 Since I found such helpful information there – I wanted to share it with everyone else!
 If you’ve recently been diagnosed with Dysautonomia, POTS or EDS, definitely check out the great blogs below to learn more.

 With a Side of Salt is written by an amazing young woman in Arizona.
 Crista was diagnosed with POTS while she was in college and is now a patient at Mayo Clinic.
 Her writing is informative and strong (and sarcastic which I like!).
 She’s a great resource!
-Her advice on compression socks is here.
+Be sure to read her advice on compression socks.

 Living with Bob is a prolific blog filled with SO MUCH information.
 I feel like I’ve only scratched the surface, but I definitely recommend.
 RustyHoe is very funny and very honest about her day to day struggles and triumphs.
-She also has lots of information on compression here.
+She also has lots of information on compression.

 Lethargic Smile is written by Jackie, who has Postural Orthostatic Tachycardia Syndrome, Sjogren’s Syndrome, and Ehlers Danlos Syndrome (EDS).
 She is so positive and uplifting – it’s hard not to sit down and read 20 of her posts at once.